 Indian Style Asparagus with Lemon and CuminThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 My dad can make an Indian “sabji” out of just about any vegetable.